 1) Sony ICD-UX533 Digital Voice Recorder

-The Sony ICD-UX533 is one of the high-end digital voice recorders that packed with the advanced and useful features.
+The Sony ICD-UX533 is one of the high-end digital voice recorders that packed with advanced and useful features.
 And the best part is the operations and navigations are very user-friendly and straightforward without overloaded its screen with those fancy features that you are not going to use.

-The Sony ICD-UX533 record and playback its recorded audio files in MP3, WMA, ACC and WAV formats.
+The Sony ICD-UX533 record and playback its recorded audio files in MP3, WMA, ACC, and WAV formats.
 It featuring a 4GB of internal memory for up to 1073 hours of recording duration and also come with an additional microSD card slot for expanding its memory capacity via the external microSD card.
 And it also capable of operating up to 30 hours with a rechargeable battery.
-Other useful features such as buit-in playback speaker, backlit display and built-in direct-connect USB have made the Sony ICD-UX533 one of the portable voice recorders you must take into consideration.
+Other useful features such as built-in playback speaker, backlit display and built-in direct-connect USB have made the Sony ICD-UX533 one of the portable voice recorders you must take into consideration.

 The advanced features I like the most are the 2-element stereo microphone array, noise reduction filter and the higher bit rate recording.
 Thus, it is capable of recording higher quality stereo imaging with greater clarity.
-Therefore, it is very suitable for music and vocal recordings to capture every nuance of the targeted sound sources in details.
+Therefore, it is very suitable for music and vocal recordings to capture every nuance of the targeted sound sources in detail.